 Contract work in Italy: essential tips and

 Requirements and Eligibility for Working in Italy

-As always, the first thing you should know is whether or not you are eligible to work in Italy and what the requirements are.
+and what the requirements are.
 Non-European job seekers will first need to find a job—in most cases even before arriving in Italy—so they can apply for a work permit.

 Employment Contract Basics